JahmelG10/JahmelG10.github.io/docs/subfolder/another-subfile.md

 ---
-title: This is a secondary sub page
+title: This is what should pop up
 ---

 Things to discuss